 The Postpartum Specific Anxiety Scale [PSAS] has been developed as both a valid and reliable research measure of postpartum anxiety, with evidence of impact both in the United Kingdom and globally.

-The full 51-item version of the scale has been validated in mothers of infants up to 6 months of age.
+The full 51-item version of the scale has been validated in mothers of infants up to 12 months of age.
 It features four subscales of maternal anxiety, which can be scored independently, consisting of Maternal Competence and Attachment Anxieties, Practical Infant Care Anxieties, Infant Safety and Welfare Anxieties, and Psychosocial Adjustment to Motherhood Anxieties.
-The scale has excellent reliability and validity.
+The scale has demonstrated excellent validity and reliability in a number of studies in English language speaking countries (see publications).
+This version of the PSAS is most often used where there is a need for a detailed assessment of anxiety.

 The PSAS, and its derivatives, are designed to examine the frequency, and not severity, of anxieties specific to the postpartum period.
 The PSAS is not a diagnostic tool, nor is it to be used for screening purposes, at present.
 The PSAS, and its derivatives, include items about emotional distress, and anxieties related to the participant’s newborn infant.
 Therefore, we recommend the Administering Researcher should score the scale before the woman leaves the research setting to ensure the participant has not been excessively distressed when completing the scale.
 Administering Researchers must be vigilant about the level of risk and referrals should be made where appropriate to ensure the safety of both the mother and baby.
 As it reflects the woman’s experience of the last 7 days, the PSAS may be used on more than one occasion to track any changes in postpartum responses and their frequencies.